Former ICE Agent John Jacob Olivas Charged With Sexual Assault & Rape

 Olivas began working for ICE in 2007.
 When he resigned in 2015, he had worked as a Homeland Security Investigations (HSI) agent for just over six years.

-The case against Olivas is being investigated by the Federal Bureau of Investigation (FBI) and the U.S. Immigration and Custom Enforcement’s Office of Professional Responsibility.
+The case against Olivas is being investigated by the Federal Bureau of Investigation (FBI) and the U.S. Immigration and Customs Enforcement’s Office of Professional Responsibility.
 The prosecutor on the case is Assistant United States Attorney Joseph B. Widman.
 Anyone who has information about these incidents or believes they were also victimized by Olivas is encouraged to contact the FBI at 855-324-7257.